mfrueggvc/CMT-Migration/README.md

 ## Expected Output:
 - PNG graphs in `results/evaluation/TimeSeriesCountry.png`  #time series for each country
-- `results/evaluation/Summary_Metrics_Linear.png`, `results/evaluation/Summary_Metrics_LogScale.png` # two graph evaluating the accuracy of the model compared to real data
+-  `results/evaluation/Summary_Accuracy.png` # evaluating the accuracy of the model compared to real data